gamkiller77/Documentation/docs/The Apollo Control Board/apollodetails.md

 motors for multiple axes and 3 limit switches for them.
 One power mosfet for power hungry<br>
 components like led array or heating bed, with the trigger output to activate an SSR or <br>
 something else if needed.
 Finally 3x2 12vdc PWM compatible outputs for fans and accessories.</p>
+something else if needed.
+Finally 3x2 12vdc PWM compatible outputs for fans and accessories.</p>

 ![](./images/ApolloControlBoardPinOut.png)